 In addition to these categories; judges may offer special commendation to projects that best exemplify Accelerated Bridge Construction (ABC) and a full range of sustainable

 Entries are evaluated on the following criteria: innovation, economics, aesthetics, design and engineering solutions.
 Quality of submitted presentations, though not a criterion, is important.
 Judges reserve the right to move the submitted bridge from one category to another based upon the information presented.

 How to Apply

 Entries will be accepted through an online web portal where you can create and manage applications.
 If you have submitted an application in previous competitions you will be able to log in with the same information; otherwise, you will simply create a new profile.
-The web portal will open in the summer of 2017 and remain open until December 2017.

 A good application is one that throughly documents the merits of the bridge: the more information that is included in the application, the better the chances of winning.
 For example, address questions such as: What are the unique attributes of the bridge?
 Did the fabrication or construction of the bridge require innovative approaches?
 How did this project advance the state of the art in the steel industry?
 What made this bridge type economical for this situation?
 Were there engineering challenges to be overcome?